ENGLISH LAVENDER

 Country of origin: Mexico and Central America.

 The Coral Vine is a rapidly growing, tropical climbing vine with tuberous roots.
 The vine is evergreen in tropical climates but deciduous in cooler climates.
 The leaves are pale green and somewhat arrow-shaped.
-The flowers can vary between coral-pink clusters, and red or white flowers depending on the cultivar.
+The flowers are coral-pink clusters that bloom from spring to autumn.
 It may grow 2m in a season and can reach a height of 12 m.

 It blooms from spring to fall and in prime conditions it may bloom all year round.